PierrunoYT/youtube-video-audio-transcriber/README.md

 - Python 3.7 or higher
 - FFmpeg (required for audio extraction and conversion)
 - OpenAI API key (for OpenAI transcription feature)
 - Google Gemini API key (for Gemini transcription, summarization, and Q&A features)
-- python-magic library (for MIME type detection)

 ## Installation